 1. Morning sickness is different for everyone.

 I hear of women who have been fortunate enough to have not been sick even one time during their pregnancy, and all I can do is laugh.
 From week five to last night, I have been sick every single week of my pregnancy, sometimes every day during these weeks.
 Halfway through my second trimester, one woman-who-must-not-be-named said to me, “Are you sure there’s not something wrong with you if you are that sick all the time?”
 I started to doubt myself and my choices—was I doing something wrong?
 No. Sometimes women are just sick the entire time.
 It is such a hard burden to bear, when you feel trapped in your own house or job, and have to limit all of your activities because you are not sure when the next wave of nausea will strike.
-It’s ok to get sick, and be sick the entire time.
-It just means we are stronger, and handling more than some other women during this time.
+It’s okay to get sick and to be sick the entire time.
+It just means we are strong women, and handling more than some other women during this time with grit and grace.
 Three cheers for us!

 2. Husbands/Partners will never fully grasp what you are going through.